 The frequently asked questions (FAQs) are arranged by topic.
 To use the FAQs below, you can choose to view all topics, or specific topics such as eligibility, find a criminal justice professional, find a provider, health records, marketplace-exchange and Health First Colorado (Colorado’s Medicaid Program).

-How can I help my client determine if they are eligible for Medicaid?
+How can I help my client determine if they are eligible for Health First Colorado?

-For justice involved individuals, Medicaid eligibility is dependent on three factors: income, household size, and criminal justice status.
-If your client is single and earns less than about $1300/month and is not considered an “inmate” residing overnight in jail or prison; they may be eligible for Medicaid.
+For justice involved individuals, Health First Colorado eligibility is dependent on three factors: income, household size, and criminal justice status.
+If your client is single and earns less than about $1350/month and is not considered an “inmate” residing overnight in jail or prison; they may be eligible for Health First Colorado.
 Review the Take Care – Health Matters eligibility page for specifics.

-You can help your client determine if they are eligible and help them enroll in Medicaid through numerous avenues.
+You can help your client determine if they are eligible and help them enroll in Health First Colorado through numerous avenues.
 You may also contact your local county Department of Human Services or local medical assistance/application assistance sites to schedule an appointment.
 You may also contact one of your local Health Coverage Guides to schedule an appointment.

-You may also determine a client’s eligibility online by going to the Colorado PEAK website and apply for Medicaid.
+You may also determine a client’s eligibility online by going to the Colorado PEAK website and apply for Health First Colorado.
 For more information on eligibility and enrollment resources and information please visit the Colorado.gov/health website.

 What is Connect for Health Colorado?